dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

     - Changed failure case from uploading invalid file to uploading file to wrong term.
 This change was made because the library we use doesn't allow you to upload a file of the wrong type so this would not be testable.
 10. Updated section 3.3-5, on March 15.
     - Changed use case to match what was actually implemented which was much more complex.
+11. Updated section 3.3-3, on March 17.
+    - Changed the failure scenario to match what was actually implemented, which will ask the user to grant location permissions in Settings if they deny the request.
+12. Updated section 3.5, on March 17.
+    - Updated the second non-functional requirements to match the main use case (check attendance).
+This will make it more measurable and comprehensive, as it will cover more system components and thoroughly test the core functionality.

 ## 2. Project Description